 Same project, bigger dreams.
 We are going full time!
 Check out our webpage www.chispaproject.org to find out more information.
 This is to raise money for a full year of donating books across rural Honduras!

 There is a small village up in the mountains of Honduras called La Florida.
 They say that if you drink the water there you’ll always come back, and I believe it.
 I first came to Honduras in 2011 when my friend was stationed there for Peace Corps, skipped out on my family at Christmas to return a second time, and then returned a third time to live and work there in the summer of 2012 in the single classroom with grades 1-3.
-That's when the book project started, and currently, we've donated over 3,000 books to 18 different schools.
+That's when the book project started, and currently, we've donated over 7,000 books to 30 different schools.
 I blame the water.

+While working in the village school, I helped out with 1st-3rd grade that had one classroom and one teacher.
 Here’s some of the numbers that stood out for me: 6 of my 13 first graders still didn't know their letters, and 2 of them don't know their numbers.
 3 of those 6 will be illiterate the rest of their lives, and the other 3 are at a high risk of being the same if something doesn’t change.

-So, at the end of that summer, I raised $600 from friends and family and bought the first set of books for the classroom.
+At the end of that summer, I raised $600 from friends and family and bought the first set of books for the classroom.
 I had to travel 6 hours by bus to the capital city, and only after visiting 10 bookstores was I able to spend all my money.
 Books are rare and expensive in Honduras.